 • clusters of small spot-like bumps

-The most problematic symptom of chigger bites is the intense itching and the formation of bumps that may look like welts, blisters, pimples, or hives.
+The most problematic symptom of chigger bites is the intense itching and formation of bumps that may look like welts, blisters, pimples, or hives.

 Chigger bites are most common in places where clothing fits tightly.
 Most chigger bites occur around the ankles, waist, armpits, crotch, or behind the knees.